terracommunis/terracommunis.github.io/BREEAM/BREEAM.md

 - **Analysis**: Time-series analysis tracked annual changes in BREEAM certification ratings over the past ten years, segmented by rating levels (Pass, Good, Very Good, Excellent, Outstanding).

 - **Visualization**: Pie charts for each year depict the proportion of certifications across different rating levels from 2013 to 2022.
 A noticeable trend is the **steady increase in higher certification levels**, particularly **Outstanding** and **Excellent** ratings.
 These higher-level certifications have grown significantly over time, reflecting an industry-wide shift toward achieving greater sustainability performance in buildings.
-Early years, such as 2013 and 2014, were dominated by "Very Good" and "Good" ratings, while by 2022, a larger portion of certifications had moved toward "Excellent" and "Outstanding" ratings (Figure 5).
+Early years, such as 2013 and 2014, were dominated by "Very Good" and "Good" ratings, while by 2022, a larger portion of certifications had moved toward "Excellent" and "Outstanding" ratings (Figure 2).

-![BREEAM Outstanding Certified Assessments](links/Office_Percentage.png) *Figure 5: Pie chart depicting the number of office BREEAM certifications in the UK over each year from 2013 to 2022 colour-code by rating.*
+![BREEAM Outstanding Certified Assessments](links/Office_Percentage.png) *Figure 2: Pie chart depicting the number of office BREEAM certifications in the UK over each year from 2013 to 2022 colour-code by rating.*

 #### Sectoral and Regional Distribution:
 The bar charts illustrate the **number of "Outstanding" BREEAM certifications** in the **Office** and **Industrial** sectors over time.
 The charts break down certifications by country, providing clear insights into the trends across different regions and building types.

-#### Offices: Outstanding BREEAM Certifications by Year and Country
+#### Offices: Outstanding BREEAM Certifications by Year and Country (Figure 3)

 - **Analysis:**
   The office sector shows a consistent increase in the number of **Outstanding certifications** from 2012 to 2024.
 The United Kingdom dominates the chart, consistently maintaining the highest number of certified assessments each year.
 Countries such as the **Netherlands**, **France**, and **Poland** also show notable growth, contributing to the overall increase in certifications in recent years.